THE GRIOTS SPEAK

 Austin Walker, drums

-The Griots Speak: Destiny Calling forges new ground, mixing NYC organ grooves with free improvisation.
+The Griots Speak: Destiny Calling and Call To Action/ Call To Prayer forges new ground, mixing NYC organ grooves with free improvisation.
 The Griots are legends of the 1960s NYC loft jazz scene and Charlie Apicella brings his lean, driving, hard bop guitar to the band while reinventing himself with his debut as a percussionist.

-Charlie says, “this record isn’t a departure from my previous, it just goes further into new waters.
+Charlie says, “these records aren’t a departure from my previous, they just go further into new waters.
 Playing in The Griots Speak gives me a chance to work on composition ideas I learned from Yusef Lateef and Pat Martino.
-As a listener, I feel the record is a captivating mix of early Santana and Bitches Brew.”
+As a listener, I hear a captivating mix of early Santana and Bitches Brew; meditative, and invoking voices from the past.
+We all share common ancestors.”

 His compositions are inspired by his first teacher, Yusef Lateef, and the Himalayan folk drum Charlie received from him.
 On how he came to work with these three living legends, Charlie recalls “Juma has been a beacon since the moment I heard music for the first time.
 I have a continued love for Jimi Hendrix‘s work at Woodstock and beyond, and my ears and heart always were centered on Juma‘s sound.”